A robust scholarly repository that puts your UVA research center stage.

 “Which Jane Smith are you again?”

-Libra offers ORCID iDs to connect your scholarship to you via persistent digital identifier, in addition to your name.
+Libra offers ORCID iDs to connect your scholarship to you via unique personal digital identifier, in addition to your name.
 Your ORCID iD ensures that you are connected to your scholarly contributions “across disciplines, borders, and time.”
-Read more on orcid.org.
+For information on using ORCID at UVA, see the UVA ORCiD Guide.

 Is your work in another open repository?

 Great!
-LibraOpen allows you to create entries with embedded links to Open Access content stored in other repositories.
-This allows you to keep the “master” copy with a discipline-based repository (like arXiv or MLA Commons) and increases exposure through tools like Google Scholar and Virgo.
+LibraOpen allows you to create entries linking them to Open Access content stored in other repositories.
+This allows you to keep the “master” copy with a discipline-based repository (like arXiv or MLA Commons) and increase exposure through Virgo.

 What about data sets and student scholarship?

-LibraData (UVA’s Dataverse instance) and LibraETD are well-established homes for this content.
-Dataverse is a powerful mechanism to share, publish, and archive your data.
+LibraData (UVA’s Dataverse repository) and LibraETD are well-established homes for this content.
+Dataverse is a powerful data repository to share, publish, and archive your data.
 Libra for Electronic Theses/Dissertations (“LibraETD”) provides safe and secure storage for UVA student theses and dissertations.
 Submitting work through LibraETD is a graduation requirement for all graduate students whose programs have required theses, and recommended for all students whose programs have optional theses.

 Do I have to commit to a certain set of rights to use LibraOpen?